aphp/formbuilder/README.md

       docker run -p 8080:8080 formbuilder
 ```
 3. Access the application:
 - Open your web browser and navigate to http://localhost:8080 (or replace with the correct port if changed) to access the application.

-##### 2. Start formbuilder server for local development (Alternative way to run the application)
+##### Start formbuilder server locally (Alternative way to run the application)

 For local development, run the server as follows: